usithadev/mongbot/README.md

-# Telegram bot for saveing and reading username and email
+# Telegram bot for saving and reading username and email

 This is a simple telegram bot that is used to save and read usernames and password.